-The Neighbourhood Plan allows only limited development within the countryside by allocating previously developed sites (the former Court Meadow School and Horsgate House) for housing development, allowing suitable re-used, extended or new rural buildings for business or tourist uses and, if necessary, school facilities.
+The Neighbourhood Plan allows only limited development within the countryside by allocating previously developed sites (the former Court Meadow School and Horsgate House) for housing development, allowing the reuse of suitable rural buildings for business or tourist uses and enabling the extension of such building and, if necessary, school facilities.
 The Cuckfield Landscape Character Assessment notes the value and sensitivity of the landscape.
 The siting, scale, form, mass, design, materials, landscaping and activity associated with any proposal in the countryside should respect the character and pattern of development in the locality.